-The List component, which inherits from Scroller component, is a core component, and it provides the most popular features for using a list of items.
+The List component, which inspired by Android RecyclerView, is a core component, and it provides the most popular features for using a list of items. which support vertical and horizontal list.

 It can provide excellent experience and performance while still maintaining smooth scroll and low memory usage.